-The process of individualization in Western societies can be divided into two major stages, as suggested by Bellah and his co-authors in their study Habits of the Heart, where a distinction is made between economic or utilitarian individualism and expressive individualism.
-Disregarding the nostalgic communitarian context of their argument, I find these terms heuristically useful in drawing attention to two different manifestations of individualism in the modern age, which, in going beyond Bellah, can best be distinguished by reference to two different sources of self-definition and self-esteem.
-In the traditional form of economic individualism, as analyzed by Max Weber and numerous others after him, self-esteem is derived primarily from economic success and social recognition.
-In order to obtain these, the individual has to go through an often long and painful act of deferred gratification and self-denial.
+in the modern age which, in going beyond Bellah, can best be distinguished by reference to two different sources of self-definition and self-esteem.
+In the traditional form of economic individualism analyzed by Max Weber and numerous others after him, self-esteem is derived primarily from economic success and social recognition.
+In order to obtain these, the individual has to go through an often long and painful act of deferred gratification and selfdenial.
 Analogous to the act of saving, the goal is to accumulate a stock of capital, in both economic and social terms, which will eventually yield its profits in the form of increased social approval and a rise in the social hierarchy.
-The prototypical narrative genres of this economic individualism are the autobiographical success story, but also the bildungsroman or the story of female education, such as, for example, the domestic novel.
+The prototypical literary genres of this economic individualism are the autobiographical success-story, but also the Bildungsroman or the story of female education, as, for example, the domestic novel.
 They are teleological in conception, their basic narrative pattern is that of a rise or fall, their recurring emotional dramas are the experience of injustice and the withholding of just rewards, but also, possibly, a final moment of triumphant retribution; their ideal is the formation of a character that is strong enough to survive this long ordeal of social apprenticeship.

-In contrast, the culture of expressive individualism is not primarily concerned with a rise of the individual to social respectability or its (tragic or melodramatic) failure, but with the search for self-realization.
-Its major issues are no longer economic success or the promise of social recognition, but the assertion of cultural difference, that is, the ability of the individual to assert his or her own uniqueness and otherness against the powers of cultural convention and encroaching disciplinary regimes.
-If development and growth are key concepts in economic individualism, difference is the key concept in expressive individualism.
-This change in the main sources of self-esteem is the logical outcome of an ever-intensified process of individualization and, along with it, increasingly radical forms of cultural dehierarchization.
+In contrast, the culture of expressive individualism is not primarily concerned with a rise of the individual to social respectability or its (tragic or melodramatic) failure but with the search for self-realization.
+Its major issues are no longer economic success or the promise of social recognition but the assertion of cultural difference, that is, the ability of the individual to assert his or her own uniqueness and otherness against the powers of cultural convention and encroaching disciplinary regimes.
+If development and growth are key concepts of economic individualism, difference is the key concept of expressive individualism.17 This change in the main sources of self-esteem is the logical outcome of an ever-intensified process of individualization and, coming along with it, increasingly radical forms of cultural dehierarchization.
 In this process, the individual has to assert his or her self-worth in opposition to those forces that stand in its way.
 Initially, these were obvious sources of inequality such as caste, class, or patriarchy.
-With the increasing democratization of Western societies-in itself a result of individualization-these sources of inequality have been undermined in authority, and have, in fact, often been dissolved or weakened decisively.
-Inequality remains, but it can no longer be as easily attributed to social structures.
-Hence the search for new "systemic effects" of inequality, and hence an increased importance of self-fashioning by means of cultural difference.
+With the increasing democratization of Western societies - in itself a result of individualization - these sources of inequality have been undermined in authority, and have, in fact, often been dissolved or weakened decisively.
+Inequality remains, but